Scripts

 Tries to convert its argument to a number.
 If the argument is already a

-number or a string convertible to a number, then tonumber returns this
+number or a string convertible to a number, then tonumber

 number; otherwise, it returns nil.